oreofejesu/Preliminary_Analysis/README.md

-# Preliminary analysis of pluvial flood history and analysis of Columbus Ohio.
+# Preliminary investigation of Columbus, Ohio's pluvial flood history and risk assessment.

 This project aims to assess the historical pluvial flood occurrences and evaluate the pluvial flood risk in Columbus, Ohio.
 The flood risk analysis was conducted by taking into account four significant factors: Drainage Density, Elevation, Flow Accumulation, and Slope.

 Created by